pculllback/atml3-docs/source/index.html.md

 ---
-title: API Reference
+title: ATML3 Syntax Reference

 toc_footers:
-  - <a href='http://cloud.ax-semantics.com'>Sign Up for a Developer Key</a>
+  - <a href='http://cloud.ax-semantics.com'>Sign Up for AX NLG Cloud</a>
   - <a href='https://www.ax-semantics.com'>Powered by AX</a>